-Patients with cancers that have invaded deep within the penis (stage T2 or higher) usually need to have some nearby lymph nodes removed as well to check for cancer spread.
+Men with cancers that have grown deep within the penis (stage T2 or higher) usually need to have some nearby lymph nodes in the groin removed as well to check for cancer spread.
 Instead of removing all of the groin lymph nodes to look for cancer, some doctors prefer to do a sentinel lymph node biopsy, which is discussed later in this section.

 Several different kinds of surgery are used to treat penile cancers.

 If the cancer is only on the foreskin, circumcision can often cure the cancer.
 This operation removes the foreskin and some nearby skin.

 Circumcision is also done to remove the foreskin before radiation therapy to the penis.
 Radiation can cause swelling and constriction of the foreskin, which could lead to other problems.

 In this operation, the tumor is cut out with a surgical knife, along with some surrounding normal skin.
 If the tumor is small, the remaining skin can then be stitched back together.
 This is the same as an excisional biopsy.

 In a wide local excision, the cancer is removed along with a large amount of normal tissue around it (called wide margins).
 Removing this healthy tissue makes it less likely that any cancer cells are left behind.
 If not enough skin remains to cover the area, a skin graft may be taken from another part of the body and placed over the area.

 Using the Mohs technique, the surgeon removes a layer of the skin that the tumor may have invaded and then checks the sample under a microscope right away.
 If it contains cancer, another layer is removed and examined.
 This process is repeated until the skin samples are found to be free of cancer cells.